zks0002/fixedpoint/docs/source/resizing.rst

 *******************************************************************************

 See the :ref:`Initialization <rounding>` page for numerical examples on various rounding schemes.
-The items described here warrant more information than what those examples show.
+The items described here provide more information than what those examples show.

 ..  _default_rounding: